itsdfish/RetirementPlanners.jl/docs/src/index.md

 ## How does it work?

 `RetirementPlanners.jl` performs a discrete time simulation, meaning the state of the system is updated at fixed time steps—typically, representing years or months.
 On each time step, the `update!` is called, and updates the system in a manner defined by the user.
-By default, `update!` calls seven subordinate functions, which must be defined by the user:
+By default, `update!` calls seven subordinate functions:

 1. `withdraw!`: withdraw money
 2. `invest!`: invest money